Giankrp/Giankrp/README.md

 - 🔗 Connect with me on LinkedIn: [Gian Carlo Ruiz Patiño](https://linkedin.com/in/gian%20carlo%20ruiz%20patiño).
 - 📘 Check out my Facebook profile: [Gian Ruiz](https://fb.com/gian%20ruiz).
 - 📸 Follow me on Instagram: [giancarloruizp](https://instagram.com/giancarloruizp).

-## Fun Facts About Me

-- 😄 I used to work as a nurse!
-- 🎨 I'm not just a developer, I also enjoy drawing and design.

 ## GitHub Stats